Open-Data-Science-at-SIO/RRROBOTS/CONTRIBUTING.md

 2. Create a branch to keep track of your commits separately.
 Once you've made sufficient progress, you should issue a pull request to merge with master.
 You can do this in order to report on progress or ask for help on issues.
 For more info, please check out this [guide](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging).

+### Getting Started?

+Not sure where to begin?

+We can always use help checking our work for typos or minor errors.

+You may also want to suggest a paper to reproduce: https://github.com/Open-Data-Science-at-SIO/RRROBOTS/blob/master/PAPERS.md

 ## List of Participants for the Course

 | Name                  | Affiliation                   |
 |-----------------------|-------------------------------|
 | Hao Ye                | SIO Postdoc                   |